1st-Gamesys-Java-Workshop/generics-exercises/README.md

   respectively.
 Note: you may set any valid value.
 * Get the value of the left and right values and assign them to a String and List variable, respectively.

+#4: Working with Generic Methods

+Given the Generic Box class in exercise #2, create a class BoxUtils with following methods:
+* equals - determines whether two boxes are equal by comparing their contents (field object);
+returns `true` if two boxes are equal, `false` otherwise
+* clone - accepts a Box object as an argument and returns a new Box object with the same content (field object)